muratk3n/thirdwave/en/2021/03/power-of-nations-beckley-code.md

 The data comes from [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/58KDCM)

-`reiterwars.tab` has wars from past few centuries, `power1.tab` carries `GDP`, `CINC`, population and Beckley's measure `y`.
-We could reconstruct it from `GDP` and `tpop` which I did to check, the results are the same.
-I based my code on `wars do.do` State code in the same repository.
+`reiterwars.tab` has wars from past few centuries, `power1.tab` carries `GDP`, `CINC`, population and MB's measure `y`.
+We could reconstruct the measure from `GDP` and `tpop` (which I did to double-check, the results are the same).
+I based my code on `wars do.do` Stata code in the same repository.

 My zipped version of the data is [here](https://drive.google.com/uc?export=view&id=1Gh2-Kq9EigyQ_llE_mwG-WS8Knyi7KQR)